 Although scaling requires considerable commitment, you should never abandon the needs of your existing clients.
 Neglecting long-standing client relationships at this point can derail your scaling efforts and ruin your reputation.

 It’s important to remember that scaling isn’t solely about securing new business.
 Evolving your digital marketing agency can make existing businesses more lucrative.

-At the bare minimum, you should be continuing to deliver the same level of commitment to your existing clients.
+At the bare minimum, you should continue to deliver the same commitment to your existing clients.
 However, it would help if you were aiming to exceed expectations during this transitional stage.

 Turn a long-time client into a success story.
 Let the results speak for themselves and demonstrate to your clients how they’ve benefited from your growth.